Rebekah Powell is a #1-award winning songwriter, certified master life coach, founder of Heartsongs Music, and artist.

 In 2017, she was certified by the Institute for Equus Coaching to facilitate transformative inner work in partnership with horses and in 2022 certified as a Master Facilitator Equus Coach, which incorporates the work and tools of Martha Beck and Brené Brown among others.
 She has also completed continuing education courses on nature-based coaching, crafting ceremonies, boundaries, understanding trauma, and mindful self-compassion with Drs.
 Kristin Neff and Christopher K. Germer and completed 5 years of coursework at the Institute for the Work of Byron Katie, a meditative tool that supports people in identifying and transforming painful beliefs.
 Her coaching work can be explored at RebekahPowellCoaching.com

 As an artist in her own right, she's just getting started.
 After growing up queer in an abusive literalist church where women weren't allowed to speak, she spent years healing and integrating her own trauma to reach a point where she can speak (and sing) freely.
 Her forthcoming album Grace and Chaos explores what it means to find your own kind of redemption and salvation amidst a wildly challenging but still beautiful world.
-It is her hope that, like her songwriting contributions, her own music will support others in realizing and trusting their own value, inherent worthiness, and power, and knowing that regardless of what we've experienced, we are capable of creating safety and joy in community.
+It is her hope that, like her songwriting contributions, her own music will support others to realize and trust their own value, inherent worthiness, and power, and know that regardless of what we've experienced, we are capable of creating safety and joy in community.